konrad-jamrozik/droidmate/README.md

 # Working with DroidMate code base

-DroidMate is developed with IntelliJ IDEA, using the directory-based project format (`.idea`  directory).
+DroidMate is developed with IntelliJ IDEA 16 EAP, using the directory-based project format (`.idea`  directory).
 To work with DroidMate, IntelliJ has to be configured with all the dependencies used for daily building (e.g. JDKs) plus it has to have the following:

 * Gradle plugin.
 * Android Support plugin.